Kupu ‘Āina Corps (KAC)

 KAC Host Sites

-KAC Participants are matched with a Host Site organization that is best aligned with their goals and interests!
+KAC Participants are selected to serve with a Host Site (partner organization) that is best aligned with their goals and interests.

 Benefits: